 Business Waste Diversion

-As of January 1, 2022, all businesses and organizations in Saskatoon are required to separate recyclable materials from the garbage.
+All businesses and organizations in Saskatoon are required to separate recyclable materials from the garbage.

 - Have separate labelled containers for garbage and recycling.

 - Educate employees and tenants annually about which materials are recyclable and how to sort them.